 "Well?
 What the heck is going on here?"

 He shook his head vehemently, hurt and anger radiating off him.

 Ryder's aunt's eyes softened.

-> "I knew she was angry," she whispered.
-"But I never thought she'd keep us away from you, not even in memory."
+"I knew she was angry," she whispered, "but I never thought she'd lie about her family."

-> "What are you talking about?"
+"What are you talking about?"
 Ryder demanded.

-> Ryder looked down at the floor, trying hard to remember if he'd ever heard his mother mention anything about having a sister.
+Ryder looked down at the floor, trying hard to remember if he'd ever heard his mother mention anything about her childhood.
 Nothing came to mind.
 Eileen had never been one to talk much about family, anyway.
 You, me and Nick.
 We're a family, she'd say.

-> "It's not her fault," Ryder snapped.
-He'd always felt a fierce loyalty to his mother, and she was just as overprotective of him as he was of her.
+"It's not her fault," Ryder snapped.
+He'd always felt a fierce loyalty to his mother, and he was just as protective of her as she was of him.
 "Maybe you never gave her a reason to mention you."

-> His grandmother's eyes darkened ever so slightly.
+His grandmother's eyes darkened ever so slightly.
 "I'd be careful what I say, Ryder Joseph.
 You're treading in dangerous waters."
 Her voice was cutting.